Interpreter Tools and Strategies by Domain

 - Reach out to your supervisor or coordinator when workload is affecting your ability to perform sustainably.

-- Know that advocating for your needs is part of sustainable practice, not a sign of weakness.
+- Know that advocating for your needs is part of sustainable practice and not a sign of weakness.

-- When system-level change is slow or beyond your immediate control, focus on what is within your reach: your transitions, your physical environment, and your self-care.
+- When system-level change is slow or beyond your immediate control, focus on what is within your reach: your schedule transitions, your physical environment and your self-care.

 - Maslow's Hierarchy of Needs as a lens for identifying where to start when multiple areas feel strained at once.